field note

 If you need AI-ready markdown for LLM pipelines: Firecrawl (just watch those credits).

-If you need to bypass anti-bot protection: Zenrows or Scrapfly.
+If you need heavy anti-bot or proxy infrastructure: Zenrows or Scrapfly.

 If you're building at scale with budget: Bright Data.

-If you just want to test something fast for free: Haunt API (100/mo free, no card needed) or ScrapingBee (1,000 one-time credits).
+If you just want to test something fast for free: Haunt API (1,000 credits/month free, no card needed) or ScrapingBee (1,000 one-time credits).

 A Honest Take